nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

             .charge(-1200)
             .size([w,h]);

 For this dataset, I’ve found that changing the [gravity](http://bl.ocks.org/sathomas/191a8a302a363ac6a4b0) from 0.2 to 0.1 and [charge](http://bl.ocks.org/sathomas/1ca23ee9588580d768aa) from -1200 to -1800 repels the clusters enough to mostly get rid of the overlap problem.
 As a side note, Keppler Mapper actually runs on an outdated version of d3, so I wouldn’t worry too much about understanding the forces because in the most current release, these are basically deprecated anyways and there’s a cool function called [forceManyBody()](https://www.d3indepth.com/force-layout/#forcemanybody) that just gets rid of all overlap!
-But generally, a negative charge represents more repelling of nodes, and gravity closer to 0 allows the nodes to wander apart further.
+But generally, a negative charge represents more repelling of nodes, and gravity closer to 0 allows the nodes to wander further apart.

 Next, we’ll add the label of the top feature, i.e. most common phrase, to each node.
-Find the format_mapper_data function around line 166, which formats the data to be passed to the HTML template.
+Find the `format_mapper_data` function around line 166, which formats the data that will be passed to the HTML template.
 You can see that each node has this information:

 	n = {
             "id": "",